curious-machines/gp-data-transformer/README.md

-# kld-runtime-validator
+# kld-data-normalizer

-Perform property validation on JS objects at runtime
+Perform queries, validation, and transformations on acyclic data, for example but not limited to, JSON.